 However, additive manufacturing is often an iterative process.
 Features do not always print as-desired the first time, particularly in FDM.
 Often small features like snap fits or interlocking geometries need to be iterated multiple times in order to yield a suitable part.
 For features on a larger part, you can choose to build only the section of the part that contains the feature.
 You can also test multiple features per part (This is often useful when determining an offset for an irregular shaped hole where a mating piece will fit).
 Below are some helpful tips and illustrations for designing fixtures for your 3D printed parts correctly to help minimize iterations and errors.

 Ribs and fillets are a great way to increase structural support in your part.
-But designing them too thin or improperly levels them susceptible to breaking.
-In all additive processes, it is important to make fillets as large as possible in order to increase surface area involved in a connection.
+But designing them too thin or improperly leaves them susceptible to breaking.
+In all additive processes, it is important to make fillets as large as possible in order to increase the surface area involved in a connection.

-Parts with confined cavities or pockets make it impossible to remove material during post-processing on SLS and Metal Binder Jetting.
+Parts with confined cavities or pockets make it impossible to remove material during post-processing on SLS and metal binder jetting.

 For SLS make sure to design relief holes to allow un-sintered material to exit the part when completed.
-Xometry recommends 2 or more relief holes 0.500” (12.7 mm) in diameter if possible.
+Xometry recommends 2 or more relief holes of 0.500” (12.7 mm) in diameter if possible.
 Building these holes within line-of-site allows for much more successful cleaning.

 The main difficulty when designing pins for SLS is the risk of small pins breaking off during post-processing.
 The taller the pin, the greater the risk of breaking; increasing its diameter will give a tall pin more strength.
-Alternatively, part performance can be improved by created a hole where a pin would be and inserting a separate metal pin during post-processing.
+Alternatively, part performance can be improved by creating a hole where a pin would be and inserting a separate metal pin during post-processing.